 Failure to register for selective service can result in a denial of other federal benefits, including eligibility for financial aid.

 DACA beneficiaries can obtain a valid social security number once approved and granted a work permit under the program.
 DACA beneficiaries who have previously used a different social security number and have questions about how to correct this information with an employer or the Social Security Administration should consult with an attorney.
-For more information see E4FC's DACA guide and Flier.
+For more information see E4FC's DACA guide.

 Individuals who are not eligible for a Social Security Number may obtain an Individual Tax Identification Number (ITIN) from the IRS.

 Some DACA deferred action beneficiaries may have previously filed income tax returns using ITINs.
 Now with a valid social security number, you may wish to update your IRS records with your valid social security number.